 The Waismann Method Reverses Opiate Addiction in Less Than Two Hours

 In addition to overdose, Tramadol can cause physical and psychological dependence.
-For more than a decade, The Waismann Method of rapid detox has successfully and confidentially treated thousands of patients addicted to opioids.
-Tramadol addiction can be reversed in less than two hours, with a total mandatory hospital stay of just a few days.
-The renowned procedure is performed in an accredited hospital and uses medicine to cleanse the Tramadol from patients’ opioid receptors.
-This happens while they are under deep sedation administered by board-certified anesthesiologists.
-The withdrawal phase is accelerated and occurs while the patients are sedated.
-They awake opiate-free without awareness of the withdrawal.
-Our treatment is also opiate-free.
+For almost two decades Waismann Method of rapid detox has successfully and confidentially treated thousands of patients addicted to opioids.
+Tramadol addiction can be reversed in less than two hours, with a total required hospital stay of just a few days.
+The renowned procedure is performed in an accredited hospital and uses intavenous medications to cleanse the Tramadol from patients’ opioid receptors.
+This happens while they are under sedation and is administered by our multi-board-certified anesthesiologists.
+The withdrawal phase is accelerated and occurs while the patients sleeps.
+They awake opiate-free without awareness of the withdrawal syndrome. .
 We don’t use replacements such as methadone or Suboxone to treat opiate addiction.
-Our transitional living facility, Domus Retreat, is also available to help guests continue their recovery.
+Our exclusive private recovery center, Domus Retreat, is also available to help guests continue their recovery.
 Here, patients can relax, regroup and recover in a serene, private atmosphere.
-Treatments including massage, counseling and biofeedback therapy are available.
+Therapeutic treatments including massage, individual counseling and biofeedback therapy are available.